ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

      1271                     2 files
 ```

-**Answer:** hostname, whoami, uname -a, df -h, and date each get piped into system-info.txt.
-Only the first one uses a single `>` so it starts clean, then everything after uses `>>` so it keeps appending instead of wiping the file each time. zip -r grabs the whole report/ folder recursively, and unzip -l just lists what's in the archive without pulling anything out.
+**Answer:** hostname, whoami, uname -a, df -h, and date each get written into system-info.txt in order.
+The first one uses `>` so the file starts clean, the rest use `>>` so they append instead of overwriting. zip -r grabs the whole report/ folder recursively, unzip -l just lists what's in the archive without extracting.

----

-## Reflection

-Honestly `less` was the one that surprised me most.
-I've just been using `cat` for everything, which is fine until a file actually has some length to it — then it's obviously the wrong tool, and being able to hit `/` and search inside instead of scrolling forever makes a real difference.
-I think `grep` is probably what I'll end up using the most going forward, since digging through logs or configs by eye stops working the second there's more than a screen's worth of text.

-Still a bit fuzzy on how permission bits actually work on directories versus files. `chmod 700` on a script makes sense to me, but I couldn't confidently explain what the execute bit even does on a folder if you asked me right now.

-One real hiccup: this box runs Debian under WSL2 instead of a normal VM, so there's no flat `/var/log/syslog` — it's all in systemd's journal instead.
-Had to swap in `journalctl` for a few of the syslog-based questions in Parts 4 and 5.
-Good reminder that the same OS can behave differently depending on what it's sitting on top of.

-And thinking about it from a security angle — this is basically exactly what you'd reach for if you were investigating a machine after something went wrong. grep and find to dig through logs for anything suspicious, ps and top to catch a process that shouldn't be there, and permissions to figure out (or lock down) who's actually allowed to touch what.